 I was told why the battle ax was so small in comparison to the one at Warrick Castle.
 The one used at the Potteries was an example of Anglo-Saxon times while the Warrick Battle Ax was more appropriate for the middle ages.

-“The largest ever find of Anglo-Saxon gold treasure has been unearthed in a Staffordshire field.
+The Staffordshire Hoard (Staffordshire is the county where we live) “The largest ever find of Anglo-Saxon gold treasure has been unearthed in a Staffordshire field.

 The finds, known as The Staffordshire Hoard, comprise in excess of 1,500 individual items, mostly gold, with some silver.
 Many are decorated with precious stones.